gissleh/irc-caret-notation/readme.md

 */
 ```

-The chunks has a few helper methods for HTML-based rendering, which are methods to generate CSS classes and html-safe text with leading/trailing spaces turned into `&nbsp;`.
+The chunks has a few helper methods for HTML-based rendering: methods to generate CSS classes and html-safe text with leading/trailing spaces turned into `&nbsp;`.